2018 — 2023

 Landing page.
 Made together with product designer Natasha

-I left Yandex in 2023.
-Since then, my skills have only grown
+After I left, my skills have only grown

-I left Yandex in 2023.
-Since then, my skills have only grown
+After I left, my skills have only grown

 Prototyping

-I bring structure, story, and a bit of charm to make navigation smooth
+As a former UX writer, I bring structure, story, and a bit of charm

 Prototyping